 How often do revocations happen?

-It is also possibly, but extremely rare, for a DRO to be revoked after it has completed.
-These are called Post Moratorium Revocations and the OR has to go to court to get one.
+It is extremely rare for a DRO to be revoked after it has completed.
+These are called Post Moratorium Revocations and the Official Receiver has to go to court to get one.
 In 2015/16 there were only five cases.

 My DRO is being revoked – what should I do?

 If your DRO is being revoked, you need to find an alternative debt solution.
 Obviously if you have inherited a lot, you can pay all your debts off!
 The other main possibilities are: using a windfall to make full and final settlements on your debts, a Debt Management Plan and bankruptcy.

 This article I’ve been sent PPI and my DRO has been ended looks at the very rare situation where you get a cheque for PPI for an old complaint that had been rejected.